avadae/programming4/slides/trashthecache/trashthecache.md

 <div class="columns"><div>

-We split the data according whether it's used in the **hot or cold path**.
+We split the data according to whether it's used in the **hot or cold path**.

 - *Hot path*: data we need every frame / code we run every frame
   - Most often the code called in the Update method